-Guidelines were approved on the academic staff meeting of Food Institute in September, 2023.
+Guidelines were approved on the methodological committee meeting of Faculty of Agriculture and Food technology in January 2025.
 Guidelines were developed by: professors of the Food institute Tatjana Kince, Inga Ciprovica Ruta Galoburda, associated professor of Food institute Evita Straumite and by head of LBTU fundamental library Bibliographical department Sarmite Palma.